-40% of Wheaton's Board Nominees are Women
+40% of Wheaton's Board Nominees are Women and 10% are visible minority

-The Company and its subsidiaries currently have a total of six executive officers, none of whom are women.
+The Company and its subsidiaries currently have a total of five executive officers, none of whom are women.
 Each of the executive officers has been with the Company for over 10 years, reflecting consistently low turnover rates among all of the Company's employees which limits opportunities for progression.
-However, while none of the executive officers currently are women, the Company has progressed its gender diverse pipeline so that 27% of Vice Presidents are women.
-In this context, the Company has also focused on the development of leadership and skillsets among all employees in order to support ongoing succession planning.
+While none of the executive officers currently are women, the Company has progressed its gender diverse pipeline so that 38% (27% in 2022) of Vice Presidents are women.
+The Company continues to focus on the development of leadership and skillsets among all employees in order to support ongoing succession planning.

-In respect of non-gender diversity, one executive officer of the Company identifies as a member of a visible minority, approximately 32% of Wheaton's employees identify as a member of a visible minority and approximately 5% identify as having a physical, cognitive or mental condition or disability.
+In respect of non-gender diversity, one executive officer of the Company identifies as a member of a visible minority, approximately 30% of Wheaton's employees identify as a member of a visible minority and approximately 7% identify as having a physical, cognitive or mental condition or disability.
 Wheaton does not currently have any employees that identify as Indigenous.